Fortinetics Book a call →

 Which is more rigorous, SOC 2 or ISO 27001?

-Neither is categorically more rigorous — they emphasize different things.
+Neither is categorically more rigorous.
+They emphasize different things.
 ISO 27001 requires a documented, operating management system (the ISMS) and is process-oriented.
 SOC 2 Type II examines whether specific controls operated effectively over a period and is more control-implementation-oriented.
 A weak program fails both; a strong program passes both.
 Buyers care about which one they recognize, not which is harder.

 Not sure which fits your situation?